JohnPlamoottil/se_project_aroundtheus2023/README.md

 ## Plan on improving the project

-Can add functinality to the page and additional features using JavaScript.
+Can add functinality to the page and additional features using JavaScript with relation with HTML and CSS.
-Can make it more interactive and have a more analytical target audience using more analytical features that shows graphs that display input history.

 Link to GitHub:
 Link: